Katie Anderson's Japan Study Trip

 Add-on additional learning opportunities

 We have developed the program to provide you with access to experiences that you could not get on your own.
-We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya, but have intentionally not included it on the formal Japan Study Trip program in order to maximize your opportunity to visit Japanese organizations and talk directly with their leaders.
+We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya.
+If the museum is not included on our itinerary due to other site visits, we highly recommend a visit on Sunday before our program officially starts.

 Read detailed quotes and watch video interviews from past trip participants.